Vincent J. McMahon: Professional wrestling

-In 1982, McMahon sold the parent company of the World Wrestling Federation to his son Vince McMahon and his company Titan Sports, Inc. His son, much to his father's initial concern, set out to make the WWF national and eventually worldwide in scope.
+In 1982, McMahon sold the parent company of the World Wrestling Federation to his son Vincent K. McMahon and his company Titan Sports, Inc. His son, much to his father's initial concern, set out to make the WWF national and eventually worldwide in scope.
 "Had my father known what I was going to do", the younger McMahon told Sports Illustrated in 1991, "he never would have sold his stock to me."
 The younger McMahon's competitive tactics were successful, and the WWF quickly became the most prominent exponent of "sports entertainment".
 His son Vince has been at the helm of the McMahon family promotion, which since 2002 has been called World Wrestling Entertainment (WWE).
 McMahon's grandchildren Shane and Stephanie used to work for the WWF/WWE.
 McMahon was posthumously inducted into the WWF Hall of Fame Class of 1996, by his grandson, Shane.

 Personal life and death

-McMahon had two sons with his first wife Victoria "Vicky" H. Askew (née Hanner; 1920–2022): Roderick James McMahon III (1943–2021) and Vince McMahon (born 1945).
+McMahon had two sons with his first wife Victoria "Vicky" H. Askew (née Hanner; 1920–2022): Roderick James "Rod" McMahon III (1943–2021) and Vincent K. McMahon (born 1945).
 He married his second wife, Juanita Wynne Johnston (1916–1998), and the couple retired to Fort Lauderdale, Florida.
 McMahon would not live to see his company grow from a territorial promotion to what is now a worldwide organization.
 On May 24, 1984, McMahon died at age 69 from pancreatic cancer.
 McMahon and his wife Juanita are buried at Our Lady Queen of Heaven Catholic Cemetery in Fort Lauderdale.